• Skip to primary navigation

 If you prefer, you can also use your food processor and pulse about 10-20 times until the butter is cut into the flour.
 Do this until the butter resembles coarse sand.

 Tip!
-If you don’t have buttermilk, you can combine one cup of milk with one tablespoon of lemon juice and let it sit for five minutes before using.
+If you don’t have buttermilk, you can combine one cup of milk with one tablespoon of lemon juice and let it sit for five minutes before use.

 Now you’re ready to create those delicious shortbread biscuits.

 Dollop the biscuit mixture onto the prepared baking sheet into eight equal portions.
-Pile the dough high rather than wide so they bake up tall and fluffy.
+Pile the dough high rather than wide to bake it tall and fluffy.

 Brush the tops of the biscuits with a little buttermilk or melted butter and then sprinkle with coarse sugar (regular sugar is fine too).